Homemade Corn Relish with an Electric Pressure Cooker

 Preparing for Canning

-- I start making a batch of corn relish by putting the husked ears of corn in the electric pressure cooker with about 3/4 cups of water and setting it for six minutes.
+- I start making a batch of corn relish by putting the husked ears of corn in the Instant Pot with about 3/4 cups of water and setting it for 4 minutes.

-- While the corn is cooking in the pressure cooker I chopped the other ingredients that need to go into the relish.
+- While the corn is cooking I chopped the other ingredients that need to go into the relish.

 - As you know all processed canned goods need to have a water bath so I start a huge canning pot full of water to boil on the stove.